 Benefits of a Metal Roof

-Commercial metal roofing is becoming increasingly popular in building improvement – more than doubling its market share over the past decade.
-Some of these benefits allow business owners to upgrade their buildings roof with a product of seemingly lasting value.
-They have a proven performance of around 50 years and come in many different styles and colors, they are fire resistant, energy efficient, and their low weights helps to preserve structural integrity in a building.
+Commercial metal roofing is becoming increasingly popular in building improvement.
+More than doubling its market share over the past decade.
+Some of these benefits allow business owners to upgrade the roof of their building with a product of seemingly lasting value.
+They have a proven performance of around 50 years and come in many different styles and colors.
+They are fire-resistant, energy efficient, and their low weight helps to preserve structural integrity in a building.
 Due to their interlocking panels, they also boast increased wind resistance.
 Sounds great doesn’t it?
 Let’s look at the downsides of having a metal roof.

 Downsides of Metal Roofing

 Metal roofs are flashed to meet your roof configuration.
 Meaning the installation process can take a lot longer than a standard commercial roof.
 They also have an increased investment, once that metal roof is on there, its not going anywhere.
 The initial cost is also enough to make most people explore other options in roofing.

 For some, the sound of raindrops on a roof is just one of those feel-good sounds.
 With a metal roof, it’s like working inside of a drum while the elements play the loudest drum solo possible.
 This can be reduced by using sound deadening insulation plywood sheathing.
 But you already sunk a lot of money into this roof, why should you spend more?
 Speaking of rain and the elements, let’s talk hail.
 Much like your car, which will dent if a softball hits it, a metal roof can dent if large hailstones fall on it.
 Over time, those little dents can become big problems.